 It had a very smooth texture, yet it wasn't completely flat.
 It had a few ridges that were pretty subtle, but she could defiantly see small shapes when she tilted it in the light.
 Its primary color was dark olive green, but it also had small black specks coating it.

 Aylene looked over when she heard the voice and saw her grandmother standing in the doorway.

 "Yeah," Aylene said.
 "Thanks again, Grandma."

 "You know, that necklace was mine when I was your age."
 Elaine went on to explain.

 "Really?"
 Aylene asked.

-"Yes," her grandma nodded, "it was…my treasure for a long time but I felt…let's just say that it may benefit you in some way."
+"Yes," her grandmother nodded, "it was…my treasure for a long time but I felt…let's just say that it may benefit you in some way."

 Aylene sat up and stared at her grandmother with subtle curiosity.

 "Dinner will be served soon."
-Elaine immediately turned away.
+Elaine said, immediately turned away.
 "I'm making tilapia with rice."

 As Elaine left to go back downstairs, Aylene was left pondering over the question of what her grandmother could've meant by the stone "benefiting" her in some way.
 Although speaking ambiguously wasn't uncommon for Elaine to do, this particular phrase stood out in Aylene's mind for some reason.